dareoyeleke/ACA_TRENDS/README.md

 -  Age-standardized to 30; results may differ for other age groups.

 -  Does not totally account for subsidies, tax credits, inflation or plan selection behavior.

+-  This Analysis does not break down premiums by all forms of healthcare provided i.e "vision, dental, prescription".
+It also focuses on Inpatient data.

 ## 📈 Future Enhancements